-Below is a video of Pastor Sam who prayed for the opportunity to attend the Africa College of Theology.
+Below is a video of Pastor Sam, who prayed for the opportunity to attend the Africa College of Theology.
 Pastor Sam shares his experience of becoming a servant leader and learning the value of good character through his training.
-Africa College of Theology is transforming leaders and is blessing the nation of Rwanda.
+Africa College of Theology is transforming leaders like Pastor Sam and blessing the nation of Rwanda.

 Video by Justin Nunes of Parkway Community Church in Fairfield, California.

-The Africa College of Theology student body is composed of men and women from Rwanda and give surrounding countries: Uganda, the Democratic Republic of the Congo, Kenya, Burundi, and Nigeria.
+The Africa College of Theology student body is composed of men and women from Rwanda and surrounding nations: Uganda, the Democratic Republic of the Congo, Kenya, Burundi, and Nigeria.
 Many of these students are currently serving as pastors and ministers in their churches while acquiring theological training.
-Many are associated with the Forum of Born Again Churches of Rwanda (FOBACOR), a network of hundreds of emerging Rwandan churches spanning various denominations led by Africa New Life President Dr. Charles Mugisha.
-Religious leaders from FOBACOR and the largest denominations in Rwanda have chosen to receive training at ACT.
+Religious leaders from some of the largest churches and networks in Rwanda have chosen to receive training at ACT.
 A number of additional students attend ACT’s English and TOEFL training classes and CPA certification program.

 Professors at the Africa College of Theology come from both East Africa and the United States.
-Currently, Johnson Karamuzi serves as the Director of ACT, with Dr. Charles Mugisha, founder and president of Africa New Life, serves as Chancellor in the administration and teaches classes.
-Volunteers led by Dr. Garry Friesen of Multnomah University (Portland, Oregon) have collected and prepared a 20,000-volume theological library for ACT.
-This library, one of the largest in Rwanda, will provide unprecedented resources for pastors and the public.
+Currently, Johnson Karamuzi serves as the Director of ACT, and Dr. Charles Mugisha, founder and president of Africa New Life, serves as Chancellor and teaches classes.
+The school possesses a 20,000-volume theological library, one of the largest such libraries in East Africa, which provides unprecedented resources for pastors and the public.

 Every Africa College of Theology student pays for a small portion of his or her own education, but scholarships are needed for each student to help fill the gap in the program costs.
-All sponsorships and scholarships are administered through Africa New Life to help cover all program costs for the college (faculty, building expenses, classroom materials, room and board, etc.).
+All scholarships are administered through Africa New Life to help cover program costs for the college (faculty, building expenses, classroom materials, room and board, etc.).

-- Diploma in Bible & Theology: 2-year college preparatory training in Bible, theology, and English.
-Currently 40 students enrolled.
+- Diploma in Bible & Theology: 2-year college preparatory training in Bible, theology, and English